stardain/converter/README.md

 ## how to install and run

-0. The Docker image is on Docker Hub, at "stardain/converter-app" repository.
+0. the Docker image is on Docker Hub, at "stardain/converter-app" repository
-1. Pull an image with any open port on your machine by using `docker run -dp 0.0.0.0:yourport:8000 stardain/converter-app`.
+1. pull an image with any open port on your machine by using `docker run -dp 0.0.0.0:yourport:8000 stardain/converter-app`
-2. Run a container by using `docker run stardain/converter-app:latest`.
+2. run a container by using `docker run stardain/converter-app:latest`.